Giggles3237/BOPLicense/README.md

-# License Card Detector
+# Card Adjuster

-A Streamlit application that detects and processes license cards from images, with the ability to export to PDF.
+A Streamlit application that detects and processes cards from images, with the ability to export to PDF.

 ## Features
 - Single image processing